Freeserve: History

 The company was founded in 1998 as a project between Dixons Group plc and Leeds-based hosting provider Planet Online to provide free Internet access to customers buying new home PCs from Dixons stores.
+John Pluthero was described as the "Mr Freeserve" who became the CEO of his "pet project", and led it to a stock market flotation in July 1999.

 The concept was the brainchild of Ajaz Ahmed BEM who was an employee at Dixons at the time.
 He grew frustrated of not being able to get online without technical know-how and so sought about a better way for PC owners to get online.

 Initially the concept was called Channel 6 and was between Packard Bell and Planet Online.
 Packard Bell pulled out and Dixons (who resold their PCs) stepped in as joint partner.

 Freeserve was one of the first of the UK's ISPs to dispense with the usual monthly subscription fee for Internet access, and instead to collect a proportion of the standard telephone line charges.
 This made it more appealing and affordable to the masses and paved way for more people gaining internet access in the UK.
 (At the time virtually all Internet access in the UK was by dial-up access via BT lines.)
 With Freeserve however each customer had 10 megabytes of webspace, and could split the email address into as many names as desired, using a simple extension of the normal email naming protocols (user@freeserve.co.uk could subdivide into email for dad@user.freeserve.co.uk and mum@user.freeserve.co.uk etc.).